allenai/open-instruct/README.md

 Make sure to adjust `model_name_or_path`, `tokenizer_name`, `train_file`, and `output_dir` to your models / data / setting.
 By default, this uses `deepspeed` with `accelerate`.

+**Note:** If you are looking to replicate the released Tulu 2 models, it may be useful to swap the loss calculation to `--reduce_loss sum`.
+This uses a sum reduction instead of a mean reduction for loss calculations, and means we weight all tokens evenly when training, better mimicking the larger batch sizes used to train Tulu 2 models.
+See https://github.com/huggingface/transformers/issues/24725 for more discussion and details.

 ### Parameter-Efficient Finetuning

 We support [LoRA](https://arxiv.org/abs/2106.09685) finetuning, wherein only a small number of parameters are updated, resulting in faster and cheaper training.
 For even more efficiency, we also support [QLoRA](https://arxiv.org/abs/2305.14314) finetuning, wherein the non-trained (underlying) model parameters are quantised during 4-bit training.
 This means you can train a 70b Llama model on a single 80GB A100!
 Please refer to the respective papers for more details.